The Famous Touchdown in Lowry

-Throughout Lowry’s history there have been many well-known people associated with Lowry Field…which subsequently became Lowry AFB.
-These pages serve to highlight some of their presence over the years.
-During Lowry’s 57 years many known names stop in to visit.
-Richard Byrd and his 1925 Fokker F. VII Tri-Motor airplane “Josephine Ford” landed at Lowry Field in 1926.
-Charles Lindbergh visited Lowry with his now-famous “Spirit of St. Louis” aircraft in 1927.
-1941 saw Edgar Bergen and Charlie McCarthy visiting Lowry.
-In 1943 the “Brown Bomber” Sgt Joe Louis and Cpl.
-“Sugar” Ray Robinson paid a visit and put on a show in hangar 1.
-Also in 1943 Major General P.T.
-Mow, commander-in-chief of the Chinese Air Force, and his staff visited to inspect the detachment of Chinese cadets now in training at the department of armament.
-In 1953 James Stewart, Francis Langford, June Allyson, accompanied by her husband Dick Powell, filmed part of the Glenn Miller story at Lowry, with the movie being released in 1954.
+Throughout Lowry’s history, many well-known people have visited for work, entertainment, and leisure.
+Richard Byrd and his 1925 Fokker F. VII Tri-Motor airplane, “Josephine Ford,” landed at Lowry Field in 1926.
+Charles Lindbergh visited with his now-famous “Spirit of St. Louis” aircraft in 1927.
+In 1941, Edgar Bergen and Charlie McCarthy visited.
+In 1943, the “Brown Bomber” Sgt.
+Joe Louis and Cpl.
+“Sugar” Ray Robinson visited and put on a show in Hangar 1.
+Also, in 1943, Major General P.T.
+Mow, commander-in-chief of the Chinese Air Force, and his staff visited to inspect the detachment of Chinese cadets now in training at the armament department.
+In 1953, James Stewart, Francis Langford, and June Allyson, accompanied by her husband Dick Powell filmed part of the Glenn Miller story at Lowry, with the movie being released in 1954.